iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 > This app used to be great, then the developers got greedy and it has become useless.
 I am completely unable to book my regular doctor through this app, I apparently don't meet the "criteria " so I now have to phone the practice directly.
 The app is to busy asking you questions so they can cross sell products.
 Bin it and start again guys.<br> :date: __2020-08-13 01:01:29__

-> This app crashes almost every time when I open it.
-This happened after the new update.
-Please fix the issue<br> :date: __2020-08-08 03:46:13__

 #### 1-star reviews